 - For roundtable sessions, you can put 10 evaluations in each roundtable envelopes or put 20 evaluations on each table before the roundtable sessions begin.

-- Conduct the Chairpersons’ Orientations each morning.
-Arrive at orientation sessions early.
-As people enter, ask their name and find their packets for them.
+Conduct the Chairpersons’ Orientations each morning.
+Arrive at orientation sessions early and plan to stay a few minutes late.
 Go through the instruction sheet with the chairs, drawing their attention to any changes from previous years and giving them any last-minute updates.
-Be sure to emphasize the instructions on immediate (or very soon) return of packets after each session.
-Give each volunteer their Session Chair ribbon, if it was not placed in their registration folder.
+Be sure to emphasize the importance of completing session evaluations while attendees’ memories of them are fresh; the more information they can share about the session, the better.
+Be sure all volunteers have their Session Chair ribbons.

 - After the conference, send letters/emails of thanks to each session chair volunteer.